MarkusMas/meta-shelly-gen2/tutorial/shelly-plus-2pm_switch_v1_tutorial.md

 - queryresult: This will extract information from the json to be used downstream.
 Using the query "$.*" basically means "forward unchanged", as you can see below.
   ![grafik](https://github.com/user-attachments/assets/d9a37be4-bc83-46a9-a4c5-88e4766c124e)

 The variable $MyDevices will hearby be handed as the $RESULT to next stage, the actual code of the driver.
-See
+See [template)](#template-lines-48-95).

+Note: The approach of checking a new device for compatability and then adding it to $MyDevices can be found in many of my drivers (in slightly modified variants).

 ### register (Lines 43-47)
 <details>